 - How to apply

-- All courses developed in consultation with industry, covering aerospace disciplines, relevant to graduate careers and cutting-edge research
+- Our course has been developed in consultation with industry, covering aerospace content that is relevant to graduate careers and cutting-edge research.

 Policy on additional costs